Nevalı Çori

 Nevalı Çori (Nevali Çori, Newala Çorî) was an early Neolithic settlement on the middle Euphrates, in Şanlıurfa Province, Southeastern Anatolia, Turkey.
+It is dated to the Pre-Pottery Neolithic B period, from 8400 to 8100 BC, and is part of the "Taş Tepeler" sites.
 The site is known for having some of the world's oldest known temples and monumental sculpture.
-Together with the earlier site of Göbekli Tepe, it has revolutionised scientific understanding of the Eurasian Neolithic period.
+Together with the earlier site of Göbekli Tepe and other Taş Tepeler sites, it has revolutionised scientific understanding of the Eurasian Neolithic period.
 The oldest domesticated Einkorn wheat was found there.

 The settlement was located about 490 m above sea level, in the foothills of the Taurus Mountains, on both banks of the Kantara stream, a tributary of the Euphrates.

 Excavation

 The site was examined from 1983 to 1991 in the context of rescue excavations during the erection of the Atatürk Dam below Samsat.
 Excavations were conducted by a team from the University of Heidelberg under the direction of Professor Harald Hauptmann.
 Together with numerous other archaeological sites in the vicinity, Nevalı Çori has since been inundated by the damming of the Euphrates.